 Even if Jakari or David knew that this USA Today article exists that says one cop was injured, it's in their best interest to not know that.

-But this caller is informing David and Jakari about a hot video on YouTube, which, like you've already deduced, is just a little clip from Charlie Chaplin's Great Dictator.
+But this caller is informing David and Jakari about a hot video on YouTube, which, like, you've already deduced, is just a little clip from Charlie Chaplin's Great Dictator.

 That fucking movie came out in 1940, and it also was nominated for four Oscars that year.

-That clip comes from a full-length movie, and that the speech being given, the character is a Jewish man pretending to be a character who's clearly Hitler.
+But look, dude, a lot of people forget, they tend to forget that that clip comes from a full-length movie, and that the speech being given, the character is a Jewish man pretending to be a character who's clearly Hitler.

 Anyway, that movie is one of the most enduring pieces of comedic satire of fascism and authoritarian rulers, released in the fucking middle of World War II.